North Middlesex University Hospital NHS Trust

+History

+The trust was established as the North Middlesex Hospital NHS Trust on 17 December 1990, and became operational on 1 April 1991.
+It took its current name on 31 July 2001.

+On 1 April 2023, the Trust welcomed over 600 new staff following the transfer of Enfield Community Services for a neighbouring Trust; the additional teams include district nurses, community matrons, community physiotherapists, psychologists and many more across a wide range of adult and children’s community services in Enfield.

 Staffing

 Dr Nnenna Osuji took over as Chief Executive in July 2021 following the departure of Maria Kane OBE in April 2021.
 Elizabeth McManus, who was chief executive before Maria Kane, resigned in 2017.

 The trust has had serious problems with its accident and emergency service failing to meet the Four Hour Emergency Target since 2016, and so had difficulty recruiting senior staff.
 The General Medical Council and Health Education England considered removing junior doctors from the A&E. It had the poorest A&E waiting times in London with only seven of the 15 consultant posts and seven of 13 middle-grade emergency posts filled.
 In October 2018 it succeeded in recruiting a substantive chief operating officer from Barking, Havering and Redbridge University Hospitals NHS Trust and Emma Whicher, NHS Improvement’s London medical director to be its medical director.